 Pipo was born in El Salvador.
-His love for soccer started in the streets of his home town in Santa Ana.
-He played varsity in high school for Colegio Bautista.
+His love for soccer started in the streets of his home town in Santa Ana, where he played varsity for Colegio Bautista.
 In 1976 he represented his country as a starter for the U-17 National Team in a tournament hosted by Louisiana State University.

-Pipo has been a part of the College of the Desert family since he arrived in the Coachella Valley in 1980.
-He began at COD in the Adult Basic Education (ABE) program where he completed English as a Second Language He also earned his High School Diploma and played soccer for COD in 1980 and 1981.
+Pipo has been a member of the College of the Desert family since 1980.
+He began at COD in the Adult Basic Education program where he completed English as a Second Language, and also earned his High School Diploma.

-Pipo then transferred to California State University, Los Angeles where he earned a BS in Business Administration.
-In 1989 he came back to COD and has been teaching for the ABE program for the last 21 years.
+Pipo then transferred to CSU Los Angeles where he earned a BS in Business Administration.
+In 1989 he came back to COD where he has been teaching the last 24 years.
 In 2005, he was inducted into the College of the Desert Alumni Hall of Fame.

-For eight years, he coached players from the ages of eight to nineteen in the AYSO region 1200 in Cathedral City.
-He is also returning for his second season as the head coach for the Men's Soccer Program.
+For eight years, he coached players from the ages of eight to nineteen for AYSO.

 Pipo's thoughts on being awarded the soccer coaching position: